 Please note that the HCI mailing address has changed to:

-Applications for VALHEN's Hispanic College Institute (HCI) 2013 program are closed.
-Please check back in January, 2014 for next year's application.
-The deadline is slated for March 15, 2014.
+Applications for VALHEN's Hispanic College Institute (HCI) 2014 program are now open.
+To apply, go to: http://2014hci.eventbrite.com.
+The deadline is slated for March 24, 2014.
 Please mark this date on your calendar if you are interested in applying.
-Applications will become available in January 2014.
-The link for the 2014 application will be available in this page.

 The program is free to the students, who are asked to pay a modest $10 application fee upon accepting our offer of admission.
 (This application fee may be waived if requested.)
 Free bus transportation is also provided for students to and from Virginia State University.